stephendcofer/enyo-launcher/README.md

 Any errors at this point are likely caused by missing Qt libraries and/or headers.

-A note about Qt5/Qt4: enyo-doom now uses Qt5 exclusively since pretty much all distributions now have it as an option.
+A note about Qt5/Qt4: enyo-doom now uses Qt5 exclusively since nearly all distributions have it as the default Qt version.
 You will need to have the qt5 development headers installed.
 On Ubuntu and possibly other Debian-based distros, you may need to install the package qt5-default from the repositories to select and use the qt5 build environment vs. qt4.
 For other distributions, check the documentation regarding building programs using qt5 vs qt4.

 By default, enyo-doom will be installed in /usr/local/bin and its data files in /usr/localshare/enyo-doom.
 To change this, pass the option -DCMAKE_INSTALL_PREFIX=/usr (or whichever path you prefer) to your cmake command.